robinbb/blog/src/hugo/content/blog/essential-leadership-techniques-in-wfh.md

 Lack of body language cues means that you must ask about these things directly, and discuss.

+#### Revisit How You Build Trust

 #### Reach Outside the Company

 Take the opportunity to reach outside your organization for help.
-Now that "coming to the office" is no longer a requirement of the outside help, it is much easier for remote consultants to connect with now-remote employees.
+Now that "coming to the office" is no longer a requirement of the outside help, it is much easier for remote consultants to integrate with now-remote employees.
 This is an opportunity for up-skilling your team with short term consulting engagements.
 Reconsider whether that internal job, which will take months to hire for, can be partially filled by a consultant.